box/developer.box.com/content/guides/box-ai/ai-agents/get-agent-default-config.md

 # Get default AI agent configuration

 <Message type="notice">
 Endpoints related to metadata extraction are currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
-Box AI API is available to all Enterprise Plus customers.
+Box AI API is available to all Enterprise Plus and Enterprise Advanced customers.
 </Message>

 The `GET /2.0/ai_agent_default` endpoint allows you to fetch the default configuration for AI services.